 It should be noted that the Michigan Community Foundation Tax Credit was not “strategic” or “focused” or “targeted” on any one of the myriad of problems faced in Michigan.
 The purpose was the encouragement of charitable investments at the community level – permanently – at the discretion of the donor whether to be unrestricted/field of interest, or to be restricted to their own individual nonprofit organization.
 The purpose was to promote philanthropy itself.

-Video: See Dr. John Lore talk about raising funds for the ConnectMichigan Alliance.
+Video: John Lore talks about raising funds for the ConnectMichigan Alliance.

 Once established, the ConnectMichigan Alliance took over management of the Volunteer Centers of Michigan (championed by former Governors Romney and Engler) and Campus Compact.
 Thus the framework to support further infusion of human capital was created.
 Volunteers at the local level found a voice, home, and coordination of effort.
 The ConnectMichigan Alliance was merged into the Michigan Nonprofit Association in 2007.

 For every major project in Michigan, there has been at least one paid professional out in the field doing the work to implement and enhance the project.
 The foundation funders, senior organizational leaders, and boards created an environment that supported and empowered a group of motivated, experienced, engaged, and committed professionals.

 While the boards and funders framed the vision for what outcomes would be achieved (often “big, hairy, audacious goals”), the people hired to do the work were given significant leeway for creative and formative freedom in implementation.
 The focus was on the outcome, not on the process.

 Video: Leaders discuss the value of big vision and fearless leadership.